limikael/blockchainwalletmock/README.md

 }
 ```

+The JSON comes out as raw text, it has been formatted here for readability.
 We can create a new address in the same way as we would using the blockchin.info api:

 ``` bash
 curl "http://localhost:8888/testwallet/new_address?password=testpassword"